Content

 Dosage.
 Although both medications contain sildenafil, they’re dosed for different purposes.
 Viagra dosage ranges from 25 to 100 milligrams per tablet.
 Meanwhile, Revatio is only available as a 20-milligram oral tablet.

-From a purely functional standpoint, Viagra and Revatio can both be used to treat erectile dysfunction because they contain the same active ingredient.
+But we can tell you, from a purely functional standpoint, Viagra and Revatio can both be used to treat erectile dysfunction because they contain the same active ingredient.

 Your healthcare provider can suggest the best dosage to treat your erectile dysfunction symptoms while minimizing uncomfortable side effects.